Labibafarooq/genai-document-assistant/README.md

 ---

-Evaluation

-Every run is evaluated immediately after the human approval step:

-business_memo_system.py captures the topic, number of revision cycles, final decision (approve / reject / max_cycles_reached), and whether the final memo was grounded in retrieved evidence.

-evaluation_logger.py appends this row to evaluation_log.csv (CSV) and can also persist it in SQLite (memo_system.db).

-After logging, calculate_ges.py can recompute the Global Evaluation Score (GES) so you can see how the system is trending over time.
-The helper script run_ges.py prints the latest metrics with one command.

-Logged fields (per run)

-timestamp: UTC time the run finished

-topic: memo subject the user requested

-revision_cycles: number of edit loops completed before approval/rejection

-final_decision: approve / reject / max_cycles_reached / unknown

-grounded: True if at least one curated data point supported the final draft

-Global Evaluation Score (GES)

-To summarize multiple runs, we compute:

-$$
-\text{GES} =
-0.5 \cdot \text{approval\_rate}
-+ 0.3 \cdot \left(1 - \min\left(1, \frac{\text{avg\_revisions}}{3}\right)\right)
-+ 0.2 \cdot \text{groundedness\_rate}
-$$

-Where:

-Approval rate – share of runs that ended in approve.

-- **Average revisions** – mean revision cycles per run; more than 3 cycles are penalized when the average exceeds three.

-Groundedness rate – share of approved memos that were grounded in retrieved evidence.

-This weighting (0.5 / 0.3 / 0.2) balances quality, efficiency, and factual support.
-Higher scores mean more approvals, fewer revisions, and better grounding.

-Why this formula fits the project

-Approval rate captures the final human/business judgment—the multi-agent loop only succeeds if the approval agent signs off.

-The revision penalty translates operational friction: if drafts need many edits, the drafting or analyst agents need tuning.

-Groundedness reinforces the retrieval-first design by rewarding memos backed by curated evidence instead of hallucinations.

-Normalizing revisions at three cycles mirrors the guardrails in the CLI/Streamlit flows (which stop after ~3 rounds), so the metric reflects real usage limits.

-Together, these signals incentivize improvements that matter most for a memo assistant: reliable approvals, fast iteration, and evidence-backed content.

-How to analyze results

-python run_ges.py – quick snapshot of the latest metrics.

-python analyze_evaluation.py – richer statistics (per-topic averages, approval counts, etc.).

-You can also load evaluation_log.csv into your own BI or notebook workflows for deeper dives.

-These tools support both quantitative tracking (GES) and qualitative review (per-run logs, feedback).

-Quality Assurance ✅

-Before pushing changes, run the quick validation suite below to confirm the pipeline is still healthy:
-# 1. Unit tests (calculate GES edge cases)
+📊 Evaluation

+Each run is evaluated immediately after the human approval step to track performance, efficiency, and grounding quality over time.

+🔁 Evaluation flow

+business_memo_system.py
+Captures the memo topic, number of revision cycles, final decision (approve, reject, max_cycles_reached), and whether the final memo was grounded in retrieved evidence.

+evaluation_logger.py
+Appends the evaluation record to evaluation_log.csv and can also persist it in SQLite (memo_system.db).

+calculate_ges.py / run_ges.py
+Recomputes and prints the Global Evaluation Score (GES) to show how the system evolves across runs.

+🧾 Logged fields (per run)

+timestamp – UTC time when the run finished

+topic – memo subject requested by the user

+revision_cycles – number of edit loops before approval or rejection

+final_decision – approve / reject / max_cycles_reached / unknown

+grounded – whether the final memo was supported by curated evidence

+📈 Global Evaluation Score (GES)

+The Global Evaluation Score summarizes system performance across multiple runs using three signals:

+Approval rate
+Share of runs that ended with an approved memo.

+Average revisions
+Mean number of revision cycles per run.
+Runs requiring more than three revisions are penalized to reflect operational friction.

+Groundedness rate
+Share of approved memos that were backed by retrieved evidence rather than unsupported content.

+These components are combined with weights 0.5 / 0.3 / 0.2, balancing:

+final decision quality,

+efficiency of iteration,

+and factual grounding.

+Higher GES values indicate more approvals, fewer revisions, and stronger evidence support.

+🧠 Why this evaluation makes sense

+Approval rate reflects final human or business judgment — the system only succeeds when approval is granted.

+Revision penalties highlight inefficiencies in drafting or analysis agents.

+Groundedness reinforces the retrieval-first design and discourages hallucinations.

+Limiting the impact of revisions beyond three cycles mirrors real usage constraints in the CLI and Streamlit workflows.

+Together, these signals encourage reliable approvals, faster iteration, and evidence-backed content.

+🔍 How to analyze results

+python run_ges.py – quick snapshot of the latest evaluation metrics

+python analyze_evaluation.py – deeper analysis (per-topic averages, approval counts, trends)

+evaluation_log.csv can also be loaded into notebooks or BI tools for custom analysis

+This setup supports both quantitative tracking (GES) and qualitative review (per-run logs and feedback).

+✅ Quality Assurance

+Before pushing changes, run the checks below to ensure the evaluation pipeline remains healthy:

+# Run unit tests (evaluation and scoring logic)
 pytest

-# 2. Recompute the latest evaluation metrics
+# Recompute the latest evaluation metrics
 python run_ges.py

-The pytest suite focuses on calculate_ges edge cases (empty logs, all approvals, mixed outcomes) and guards against regressions in the scoring logic.

-run_ges.py consumes the current evaluation_log.csv and echoes the aggregate metrics that the CLI prints after each approval, which doubles as a sanity check for CSV integrity.

-If you change the human-in-the-loop flow (business_memo_system.py or streamlit_app.py), also run those manually because they require interactive approval input that automated tests can’t cover.

-Parts of this repository were authored with the help of an AI pair-programming assistant (for example, composing documentation, drafting helper scripts, and generating test data for evaluation_log.csv).

-All AI-generated changes were reviewed, edited, and validated with the tests above to ensure correctness and maintain project style.

-Whenever you iterate further, continue logging how AI contributes so downstream reviewers understand which components were machine-assisted.

 ## Limitations
 - Output quality depends on the underlying language model